racheljn/surp2020/people/japan/naomiosaka.md

 **Data Collection Parameters**

  Collected a random sample of 100 tweets on June 18th, 2020 which contained @ naomiosaka.
 Tweets were counted only once and put into the category they most closely fit.
-Tweets in Japanese or english and only one tweet per account were counted (30 tweets uncounted).
+Tweets in Japanese or english and only one tweet per account were organized by sentiment (30 tweets uncounted/unable to be categorized).
 Due to the subjective nature of interpreting the comments there may be some discrepancies in the data.
 To see examples of comments that fit into a category, [view the google sheet with extracted comments](https://docs.google.com/spreadsheets/d/1-rZkNkfBMEkqDR7q3eRQsFU_Pm5OxMJ8kjxj1pL39XY/edit?usp=sharing) The example comments are listed under the graph and highlighted accordingly with the category on the left.
 The uncounted comments are highlighted pink.

  **Data Analysis**